I've used this toner periodically since high school, and it really helps to prevent and heal acne fast and effectively.

-Closes porse and keeps skin a optimal ph balance.
+Closes pores and keeps skin at an optimal pH balance.

 Antibacterial and helps keep skin at best pH balance.

-Firms and depuffs skin, great anitaging ingedient as well.
+Firms and depuffs skin, great anit-aging ingredient as well.

 Nourishes and protects skin and prevents drying.

-- I like to boil one cup of water and place both tea bags inside however if you'd rather you can boil two half cups and steep your tea separately.
+- I like to boil one cup of water and place both tea bags inside.
+If you'd rather, however, you can boil two half cups and steep your tea separately.
 I steep them together to save some time and dishes and let them steep for about five minutes.

-- Once they are done steeping remove the tea bags and pour the teas into a container.
-I use a small spray bottle or little mason jar to keep it in.
+- Once they are done steeping, remove the tea bags and pour the teas into a container.
+I use a small spray bottle or a little mason jar to keep it in.
 The spray bottle is great to use after washing your face for a quick spritz and go!

-- Next, add 1/4 tsp of Apple Cider Vinegar and close your container.
-Give a good shake or two and walah!
+- Next, add 1/4 tsp of apple cider vinegar and close your container.
+Give a good shake or two and voila!
 You have a perfect, and easy acne toner!

 I hope you guys find this helpful.
 Let me know in the comments below if you want to or have tried this!